 You might also want to check out the Current Class & Alumni link on our home page for photos of our current class participants.
 Under this link you will also find an alphabetical listing of our alumni .

 6. If I am selected, what type of commitment am I making?

 In order to participate, Fellows are required to sign a document stating that they will attend every seminar.
 The Director can approve absences in cases of true emergencies.
 Fellows also pledge to fulfill their participant fee requirements.
 If you are married, your spouse must attend your interview and also participate in four of the twelve state-wide seminars: Kickoff-UNL, Creighton, Chadron and Final-UNL.
 (View schedule here.)

 7. I know someone who would be a good candidate for the LEAD Program.
 What should I do?

 If you know of someone who has the personal qualities to become a future leader or advocate for Nebraska agriculture, please email Irene at email@example.com with their name, address, email and phone number or click HERE to go to our nomination form.
 Nominators are considered "anonymous" unless you give us permission to release your name to a possible candidate.
 You can also call our office at 402-472-6810 to nominate a candidate.
 Candidate names are collected throughout the entire year.

 8. Can I nominate myself to be considered for the LEAD Program?

 Yes, you can nominate yourself to be considered.
-Please email Kimberly at firstname.lastname@example.org with your contact information.
-Please let Kimberly know if you would like one of our informational brochures or if you would like to receive an application form.
+Please email Irene at firstname.lastname@example.org with your contact information.
+Please let Irene know if you would like one of our informational brochures or if you would like to receive an application form.
 Applications are accepted through the entire year, with June 15th as the deadline to be considered for the upcoming fall sessions.